HaxeFoundation/npm-haxe/README.md

 #### Nightlies

-`nightly` value can be, for example `"2016-02-25_development_7c4fd45"`, for current latest [nightly build](http://hxbuilds.s3-website-us-east-1.amazonaws.com/builds/haxe/index.html).
+`haxe:nightly` value can be, for example `"2016-02-25_development_7c4fd45"`, for current latest [nightly build](http://hxbuilds.s3-website-us-east-1.amazonaws.com/builds/haxe/index.html).

-In this case, the `version` value is still used, and must match the one of the directory extracted from the archive.
+In this case, the `haxe:version` value is still used, and must match the one of the directory extracted from the archive.

 #### Haxelib

-`haxelib_version` must match a release from the [official Haxelib repo](https://github.com/HaxeFoundation/haxelib/releases)
+`haxe:haxelib_version` must match a release from the [official Haxelib repo](https://github.com/HaxeFoundation/haxelib/releases)

 ### Known issues